 Culture: The employee is not empowered enough

-I once had a coworker that rejected every meeting that didn’t come with an agenda.
+I once had a coworker who rejected every meeting that didn’t come with an agenda.
 I used to think he was a jerk.
 Now, I’m not going to go so far as to praise him, but I believe he was onto something.
 We are hard-wired to accept the meetings we are invited to join, regardless of the value the meeting may bring.

 I don’t think employees who are invited to join meetings are to blame at all.
 I have indeed scheduled meetings without agendas — so I own my share of the blame.
 But, I think cultures that encourage “No Meeting Fridays” show how valuable doing the work is compared to talking about the work.
 Equally, cultures that promote follow-up notes and shorter meetings create environments where the work is equally valued.

 In the end, I think people who ‘over-invite’ do so for a reason and somehow feel one of two ways: 1) I need help making a decision, and 2) I want to invite my allies (and these aren’t them).
 There is little culture can do about that, but I find there are cultural elements that act as enablers to over-inviters.
 For example, my company has long held a “no jerks” policy – which is fantastic in so many ways but might be accidentally encouraging “over-inviters” because the behavior could be seen as inclusion – which is so not jerky.

 The alternatives haven’t evolved enough.

 In other words, Meetings are a necessary evil.
-There aren’t replacements for the benefits that a Meeting can provide.
+There currently aren’t replacements for the benefits that a Meeting can provide.
 However, it does not mean there aren’t steps we can take to improve them.